Swap to On-site or Property management or go back to all job sectors

 You'll usually need:

-You could work as a civil engineering technician and study part time for a degree or apprenticeship while you work.
+You could work as a civil engineering technician and study on the job for a degree or apprenticeship.

-You can join the Institution of Civil Engineers (ICE) for professional development opportunities.
+You can join the Institution of Civil Engineers (ICE) for professional development opportunities and to make industry contacts.

-You can find out more about how to become a civil engineer from the Institution of Civil Engineers (ICE).
+You can learn more about how to become a civil engineer from the Institution of Civil Engineers (ICE).

-It's important to continue your professional development while working as a civil engineer.
+It's important to continue your professional development as a civil engineer.

 For example, you could look to get incorporated or chartered engineer status.
-This would allow you to get positions with more responsibility, such as senior management roles on large scale projects.
+This would allow you to move into positions with more responsibility, such as senior management roles on large scale projects.

 With experience, you could also:specialise in a particular engineering field; work in research; become an engineering consultant; work with international development organisations or disaster relief agencies